shurillu/CTBot/README.md

 Don't you know Telegram bots and how to setup one?
 Check [this](https://core.telegram.org/bots#6-botfather).

 **_Please pay attention to the installed version of ArduinoJson library: it MUST be 5.13.2 or lesser._**
+**_Some users have experienced compiling issues with the beta versions of ESP8266 toolchains.
+DON'T USE the beta versions.
+Actually the supported version is 2.4.2_**

 ### Feature
 + Manage WiFi connection (methods for connecting to an access point, set a static IP)